 I am registered as a provider of psychological counselling with Aviva Insurance and have worked with a number of other insurance providers.

-I have a set fee per 50 mins session of £60.
-I also have a limited number of lower cost spaces.
+For people that are self funding, I have a set fee per 50 mins session of £60.
+I also have a very limited number of lower cost spaces.

 My availability changes so please check with me and we can see if we can find a mutually compatible day/time.